-History of Music in a Multicultural World is designed to arouse greater interest in music of Western and non-Western cultures and to provide a basis for further appreciation of music.
-The survey of music from ancient times through music of the 21st century includes the developments in the world of art, literature and history that took place during the same time frame.
-Fall, Spring; Fall online.
+History of Music in a Multi-Cultural World is designed to arouse greater interest in music of western and non-western cultures and to provide a basis for further appreciation of music.
+The survey of music from ancient times through music of the twenty first century includes the developments in the world of art, literature and history that took place during the same time frame.
+Fall, Spring.